-When a wreck poses a major setback in your life, navigating the car accident claims process can seem like a minefield to many people.
+When a motor vehicle accident poses a major setback in your life, navigating the car accident claims process can seem like a minefield to many people.
 Fortunately, with the help of an experienced attorney with Kohan & Bablove Injury Attorneys, you can recover a settlement from the defendant or their insurance that helps you take your life back.

 Although no two vehicle accidents are the same, there are some basic steps after an accident that most share in the scope of the car accident claims process.
 If you or your passengers have been injured in an accident, start with these—and then give Kohan & Bablove Injury Attorneys a call for legal representation in Orange County so that you can get compensated for your losses and injuries

 Even if you don’t feel injured, don’t move your car.
 If you leave the scene of the accident, you may face criminal charges for fleeing the scene of the accident.
 You instead need to stay at the scene of the accident and seek out medical care.
 Check to see if other parties involved in the accident are injured, and wait for law enforcement or medical aid to arrive at the scene of the motor vehicle accident.

 If you’ve suffered catastrophic injuries or been the victim of a hit-and-run accident, this step may not be possible.
 But it’s still true that you’ll need to identify the at-fault party if you’re going to file a successful car accident case and determine the cause of your wreck.
 Our car accident lawyers can help even in complicated cases involving many vehicles and other drivers or people.